thakkaryash94/gatsby-github-personal-website/README.md

 ### Quick configuration changes

-Most customizations can be done in a matter of seconds, by revising your repository's `_config.yml` file.
-Just remember to restart your local server each time you save new changes so your Jekyll-powered website rebuilds correctly:
+Most customizations can be done in a matter of seconds, by revising your repository's `gatsby-config.js` file.

-1. Shut down your server by entering the keyboard command <kbd>CTRL</kbd>+<kbd>c</kbd>
-2. Restart your server: `jekyll serve`

 #### Layout

 By default, your website will display in a two-column layout on larger-screen devices, with your photo, name, and basic information displayed in a left-aligned "sidebar."
-But you can quickly switch to a "stacked" single-column layout by changing the line in your `_config.yml` file that reads `layout: sidebar` to `layout: stacked`.
+But you can quickly switch to a "stacked" single-column layout by changing the line in your `gatsby-config.js` file that reads `layout: sidebar` to `layout: stacked`.

 #### Style

 By default, your website appears with a "light" white and gray background, with dark text.
-But you can quickly switch to a "dark" background with white text by changing the line in your `_config.yml` file that reads `style: light` to `style: dark`.
+But you can quickly switch to a "dark" background with white text by changing the line in your `gatsby-config.js` file that reads `style: light` to `style: dark`.

 #### Topics

 Your website comes pre-configured with three topics (e.g. "Web design" and "Sass") that appear in a section titled "My Interests."
-These are also stored in your repository's `_config.yml` file, where you can define each topic's name and two other optional details:
+These are also stored in your repository's `gatsby-config.js` file, where you can define each topic's name and two other optional details:

 - `web_url`: The web address you'd like to your topic to link to (e.g. `https://github.com/topics/sass`).
 - `image_url`: The web address of an (ideally square) image that you'd like to appear with your topic.